 The death of a loved one is a challenging and emotional time for the family.
-Amidst the grief and the many responsibilities that come with it, one of the questions that often arises is whether or not you need probate if the deceased had a will.
-In this article, we'll explore what probate is, the role of a will in the probate process, and under what circumstances you may need probate when a will is in place.
+Amidst the grief and the many responsibilities that come with it, one of the questions that often arises is whether or not you need probate if the deceased had a Will.
+In this article, we'll explore what probate is, the role of a Will in the probate process, and under what circumstances you may need probate when a Will is in place.

 Understanding Probate

-Probate is a legal process that involves validating and executing the terms of a deceased person's will.
-It grants authority to the executor named in the will (or appointed by the court if there's no will) to administer the deceased person's estate.
-This involves managing their assets, paying debts, and distributing their property to beneficiaries according to the will's instructions.
+Probate is a legal process that involves validating and executing the terms of a deceased person's Will.
+It grants authority to the executor named in the Will (or appointed by the court if there's no Will) to administer the deceased person's estate.
+This involves managing their assets, paying debts, and distributing their property to beneficiaries according to the Will's instructions.

 Role of a Will in the Process of Probate